 Nunavut, which has three official languages: the Inuit language (Inuktitut and Inuinnaqtun), English and French, is the only territory with a language protection act.
 The Inuit Language Protection Act, passed in 2008, aims to increase the number of speakers, and revitalize and protect the Inuit language.
 Under the Act, Inuit have the right to work for the Government of Nunavut in their own language, municipalities must offer services in the Inuit language, and private businesses are required to display Inuit text as prominently as English and French.

-In 2015, the Truth and Reconciliation Commission of Canada’s released its 6 volume report on the residential schools and what Canada and Canadians needed to do for reconciliation.
-The calls to action included #14 for an Aboriginal languages act, and #15 is for an Aboriginal languages commissioner.
+In 2015, the Truth and Reconciliation Commission of Canada’s released its 6-volume report on the residential schools and what Canada and Canadians needed to do for reconciliation.
+The Calls to Action included #14 for an Aboriginal languages act and #15 for an Aboriginal languages commissioner.

 Did you know, that during the debate on the Indigenous Languages Act, MP Romeo Saganash spoke Eastern Cree while a translator simultaneously translated?
 That’s a first!
 The House of Commons now offers simultaneous translation in Plains Cree, Dene, Mohawk, and Eastern Cree.